alokg-812/IIT-Madras/Java/Week1/README.md

 ### Instance Variable (or Local Data)

-Instance variables are the internal values or data that each object of a class stores[cite: 48, 56].
+Instance variables are the internal values or data that each object of a class stores.

   * **Example (2D Point):** For a point with coordinates $(x, y)$, the values $x$ and $y$ are the instance variables.
   * **Access:** For a point object `p`, the local values are accessed as `p.x` and `p.y` (in the Cartesian example).